cyatteau/ArcGIS-REST-JS-search-address/README.md

 ## Goals

-- Primary: Show developers how to use ArcGIS REST JS API to access the geocoding service through a “Hello World” app.
+- **Primary**: Show developers how to use ArcGIS REST JS API to access the geocoding service through a “Hello World” app.
-- Secondary: Show developers the power of our location services and how they can be accessed with the ArcGIS REST JS API.
+- **Secondary**: Show developers the power of our location services and how they can be accessed with the ArcGIS REST JS API.

 ## Required Dependencies

 - `npm install @esri/arcgis-rest-request`.
-Find API Reference info [here](https://developers.arcgis.com/arcgis-rest-js/api-reference/arcgis-rest-request/)
+Find API Reference info [here].(https://developers.arcgis.com/arcgis-rest-js/api-reference/arcgis-rest-request/)
 - `npm install @esri/arcgis-rest-geocoding`.
-Find API Reference info [here](https://developers.arcgis.com/arcgis-rest-js/api-reference/arcgis-rest-geocoding/)
+Find API Reference info [here].(https://developers.arcgis.com/arcgis-rest-js/api-reference/arcgis-rest-geocoding/)

 ## Other Requirements